-A few weeks after his 20th birthday in 1873, King Chulalongkorn was crowned King of Siam on 16th October.In his early reign, King Chulalongkorn was a minor.
-All government functions had been taken care by the Regent.
-The king had opportunities to make observations and study tours.
-In 1870 having been informed that the trip would be a long journey, he went instead to Singapore island and Semarang, a major city on Java island.
-One year later, he travelled to India and Burma.
-After meeting with those countries' government officials, His Majesty become acquainted with their various systems and customs.He had actually acceded to the Siamese Throne at the age of 15, on the death of his illustrious father King Mongkut (Rama IV), but a Council of Nobles considered Chulalongkorn was too young to rule.
+A few weeks after his 20th birthday in 1873, King Chulalongkorn was crowned King of Siam on 16th October.He had actually acceded to the Siamese Throne at the age of 15, on the death of his illustrious father King Mongkut (Rama IV), but a Council of Nobles considered Chulalongkorn was too young to rule.
 Thus a Regent was appointed to advise the Boy-King until he reached his age of majority.
 The Regent was Chao Phraya Suriyawong a most capable and competent man of the Noble Bunnag Family (who had migrated from Persia to Siam centuries earlier).

 As was traditional in the Siamese Court, a "Co-King or Second King" was appointed; although opposed by some Nobility, the Regent engineered the choice of Second King perhaps fearing that young King Chulalongkorn would not survive an earlier illness.
 The Co-King was Grom Phra Rajawang Boworn Wichaicharn and he would accede to the Throne if King Chulalongkorn should die before reaching his 20th birthday.
 The prince was thirty-two at that time and was able candidate for the throne, but was thus sidelined.
 He was the son of Co-King Pinklao (during the reign of Rama IV) who named him as "Prince George Washington" after a British King and American President.

 Nevertheless, King Chulalongkorn had learned well from his late father and was not prepared to idle away his teenage years.
 He asserted his will to travel and to learn from such travels.
-Extremely interested in the Great European Powers which had colonized many of Siam's neighbours (and determined to do his best to avoid a similar fate for his beloved Kingdom), teenage King Chulalongkorn travelled to visit Sir Harry Orde, Governor of Singapore and also a family friend of the Siamese Monarchy, and thence on to Java which was then controlled by Dutch colonists.The most famous of his reforms was the abolition of slavery.
-He pronounced every person born during his reign free, and took gradual steps to liberate the present slaves by creating incentives for their owners.Hugely interested in all that he saw (and keeping his aides furiously busy in taking notes!), King Chulalongkorn further travelled to the Raj of British India where he was received, with pomp and ceremonial, by Queen Victoria's Viceroy Lord Mayo.
+Extremely interested in the Great European Powers which had colonized many of Siam's neighbours (and determined to do his best to avoid a similar fate for his beloved Kingdom), teenage King Chulalongkorn travelled to visit Sir Harry Orde, Governor of Singapore and also a family friend of the Siamese Monarchy, and thence on to Java which was then controlled by Dutch colonists.Hugely interested in all that he saw (and keeping his aides furiously busy in taking notes!), King Chulalongkorn further travelled to the Raj of British India where he was received, with pomp and ceremonial, by Queen Victoria's Viceroy Lord Mayo.
 King Chulalongkorn was gratified by the welcome he had received from the officers of the Colonial Powers and learned much about their methods and means of governance.
 If the Kingdom of Siam was to modernize, as had been the wish of his late father, King Chulalongkorn knew that he had to rule decisively, diplomatically and skilfully.
 He did so with a wisdom that was beyond his years.

 Even before the State Ceremonial of his Coronation had finished, King Chulalongkorn began his "Revolution from the Top".
 As Siam's nobility and military leaders prostrated themselves full-length before the newly crowned ruler, King Chulalongkorn announced, "His Majesty proposes to substitute, in place of crouching and crawling on all-fours, standing upright with a graceful bow of the head…" The gathered assembly of the mighty and powerful drew themselves to a standing position and, with quiet dignity, the collective heads bowed to their new king.
 That such homage was more suitable was something that King Chulalongkorn had learned from his travels and from his father King Mongkut.

 Change and reform continued during the following years as nothing seemed to escape King Chulalongkorn's attention or his desire for the overall welfare of his Kingdom.
 Slavery (most ordinary Siamese were bonded by some degree of servitude to Noble Families), education and health were all addressed.
 The conservative, and comfortable Nobility, were not entirely happy with some of the reforms especially with the abolition of hereditary slavery and the centralization of tax-revenue collection.
-Both of these changes weakened the power of the Nobility, as did the formation of two new committees the Privy Council and Council of State to lend their opinions to their Sovereign.He later travelled extensively in Europe in 1897 and met the European royalty on equal terms.
-He was the first Siamese monarch to travel to the West.
-The King Knew English well.
-After reading many books on Western history, he was determined to resist foreign domination. knowing their strength and tactics and he realized that Siam could never use force against them.
-Instead, King Chulalongkorn based his foreign policy on establishing equal rights for all European powers.
-He did not want any confrontation and therefore managed to continue friendly relations with each country.Perhaps the pace and content of some of King Chulalongkorn's decrees alarmed the Nobility that found itself more and more given to support the Co-King.
+Both of these changes weakened the power of the Nobility, as did the formation of two new committees the Privy Council and Council of State to lend their opinions to their Sovereign.Perhaps the pace and content of some of King Chulalongkorn's decrees alarmed the Nobility that found itself more and more given to support the Co-King.
 The Co-King (protégé of the ex-Regent) had the right to have his own standing army and also to collect his own tax-revenue.
 As the Co-King appeared to be gathering support from some Nobility (some others hedged their bets) and allegedly he was increasing the strength of his armaments, it is understandable that King Chulalongkorn was wary of this potential threat.

 The situation came to a head when a suspicious fire broke out in the Grand Palace and attempts to douse the flames (or otherwise) brought some of the Royal Guards into confrontation with members of the Co-King's army.
 King Chulalongkorn was furious (as the fire was a scant twelve feet from the palace gasworks and not far from the saltpetre magazine for the Royal Armoury).
 The Co-King, apparently fearing his immediate arrest, fled to the haven of the British Embassy where he remained for a good two months.